tslide/tslide/README.md

 tslide README.markdown
 ```

-each slide is a section of a markdown document.
+each slide is a section of a markdown document,

-"sections" are split at lines that start with `#`
+separated a line with `---` (markdown for horizontal rule `<hr>`)
+you will notice that this README.mb is a valid tslide markdown presentation.

 ---